 While your financial projections are summarized in the financial plan, you must also attach them in full in the appendix.
 This is also the spot to describe any proprietary technology, list important existing customers, or provide any further documentation that supports your claims.

-Finish Your Beauty Salon Business Plan in 1 Day!
+How to Finish Your Salon Business Plan in 1 Day!

 Don’t you wish there was a faster, easier way to finish your business plan?